What is The Harmony Test?

 If you would like to book a Harmony Prenatal Test please go to the Baby Scan Booking Form

 Please note that since late 2015 the samples are no longer sent to Ariosa Diagnostics Inc, based in San Jose, CA, USA. for the test to be done.
 With the transfer of the technology to London, the time taken for patients to receive their result has reduced from about 2 weeks to an average of 7 days.
 The results of your test are emailed to Mr Penman and as soon as he receives your result, he will forward it on to you with a covering email.
-If the result is abnormal or there is no result because there was insufficient free fetal DNA in the sample, Mr Penman will contact you by phone and arrange to see you in person to fully discuss the result or repeat the sample, there is no additional charge for this.
-3 in 100 women will require a repeat test.
+If the result is abnormal or there is no result because there was insufficient free fetal DNA in the sample, Mr Penman will contact you by phone and arrange to see you in person to fully discuss the result or repeat the sample, there is no additional charge for this. it has been found that only 3% of women will require a repeat test.